Murder of Eliyahu Asheri: Burial

-Thousands attended Asheri's funeral which was held on the same day his body was found, during the afternoon hours on the Mount of Olives Jewish cemetery in Jerusalem.
+Thousands attended Asheri's funeral which was held on the same day his body was found, during the afternoon on the Mount of Olives Jewish cemetery in Jerusalem.
 The Chief Sephardic Rabbi Shlomo Amar eulogized Asheri in his funeral.

 Aftermath

-On the morning hours of 4 July 2006, during a joint operation conducted by the IDF and the Israel Security Authorities, the three Tanzim militants whom murdered Eliyahu Asheri and whom were hiding in the a Palestinian Police headquarters building in Ramallah, were apprehended after a three-hour standoff.
+On the morning of 4 July 2006, during a joint operation conducted by the IDF and the Israel Security Authorities, the three Tanzim militants whom murdered Eliyahu Asheri and whom were hiding in the a Palestinian Police headquarters building in Ramallah, were apprehended after a three-hour standoff.
 The three men were Bassam Shafik Atiya Ahtiya, Khamze Salah Taktuk, and Ayham Fuab Nayef Kamamji.
 All three were reported to be members of the Al Aqsa Martyrs Brigades and had been serving in the security forces of the Palestinian Authority.

 On 1 January 2007 Kamamji was sentenced to two life sentences for the murder of Eliyahu Asheri.
 In August 2021, he escaped from prison as part of the Gilboa Prison break but was recaptured two weeks later.